RusuDarius/RusuDarius/README.md

 <h3 align="left">Student / Future Web Developer</h3>

-Hey, I am Darius and I am a self-taught cybersecurity enthusiast.
+Hey, I am Darius and I am a self-taught web developer.
 I am a student, currently in my 3rd and last year of University.
-I have been studying cybersecurity for 1 year, spending most of my time on online courses and multiple platforms of learning such as TryHackMe, HackTheBox and more.
-I have spent a lot of time learning from online courses, blogs, tutorials and many other self-teaching sources available while also doing CTFs (Capture The Flag exercises) to improve my practical skills.
-I have recently started to study Web Development as well.
-Currently, my goal is to achieve some certifications in Cybersecurity, to finish my current preparation in Front-End Development and to have a look into Back-End Web Development, having my eyes focused on Java (Spring), JavaScript (Node.js) or C# (.NET).
+I have been studying web development for 1 year, spending most of my time on online courses and multiple platforms of learning such as forums and more.
+I have spent a lot of time learning from online courses, blogs, tutorials and many other self-teaching sources available while also doing personal projects to improve my practical skills.
+I started to study Cybersecurity as well being mostly involved in Bluea Teaming activities.
+Currently, my goal is to finish my current preparation in Front-End Development and to have a look into Back-End Web Development, having my eyes focused on Java (Spring), JavaScript (Node.js) or C# (.NET).

 - 🌍  I'm located in **Sibiu, Romania**
 - 📫  How to reach me: **dariusrusu7@gmail.com**